-I’m a published essayist on topics in the arts, public policy, intellectual property, and arts education for publications from ArtForum to Estate Planning magazine.
+I recently contributed to a popular anthology of essays about the #MeToo movement.
+I’m a published essayist for publications from ArtForum to Estate Planning magazine.
+I’ve published nonfiction think-pieces in periodicals about the arts, law, technology, and public policy.
 I edited the pioneering web-based magazine, The Arts4All Newsletter, for five years starting in 1999.
+I am also an experienced lyricist.

 I began writing stories some years ago as an attempt to get through the long recovery period following surgery on my hand.
 I figured, I’ll be able to type with one hand, when I won’t be able to do much else.
 So before the operation, I signed up for a creative nonfiction class at WriterHouse here in Charlottesville, VA, my home.
 My excellent teacher, the poet and essayist Rose Elliott, encouraged all of us in that room.
 I wrote dialog for the first time.
 It seemed to work.
 I kept writing.